Frequently asked questions

 Coaches (and parents) must be aware that self-image and self-esteem are fragile.
 Divers

-skills, and keeping diver fit.
-They may want to involve the diver in coaching younger athletes
+may need to compete less.
+Coaches should work on improving weight training skills, dance skills, and keeping diver fit.
+They may want to involve the diver in coaching younger athletes once or twice a week.
+The coaches, diver, and parents may have to lower competitive expectations.

 - We are doing mental training: diving training is inherently mental training.